Top 71 Malaysian Slang Words Only Locals Use

 24 Geng – (Malaysian Slang)

-Meaning: No one knows what language geng is derived from.
-But it’s most understandably a sound that people make when describing something as impressive.
+Meaning: No one knows the origins of “geng.”
+But it’s most understandably a sound people make when describing something as impressive.

 25 Gostan (Malaysian Slang)

 People usually shout “Gostan!
 Gostan!
-Gostan!” when directing a driver without the need for any other words.
+Gostan!” when directing a driver with no other words.

 26 Har?
 (Malaysian Slang)